CartoDB/mobile-carto-libs/README.md

 The libraries included in the project are:

-#####  VT
-Low level vector tile rendering library using OpenGL.
 ##### MapnikVT
 A higher-level vector tile rendering library that uses Mapnik-like XML style definition language.
 Includes decoders for MapBox vector tiles and Torque tiles.
 ##### CartoCSS
 An extended CartoCSS parser and translator to MapnikVT.
+#####  VT
+A low level vector tile rendering library using OpenGL ES 2.
 ##### NML
 Library for loading and rendering 3D models converted from Collada DAE files.
+Uses OpenGL ES 2 for rendering.
 ##### OSRM
 A mobile-friendly routing library that uses routing graphs converted from OSRM data and provides optimized routing using Contraction Hierarchies.
 ##### SGRE